| Description |

 cli.c console.c main.c server.c utils.h cli.h console.h microchip server.h config.c lwdaq.c pic.c shim config.h lwdaq.h pic.h utils.c

 As we provide it, the P3053 source code sets up two servers: Telnet and LWDAQ.
 Anyone can connect to the Telnet server with the "telnet" utility, the "nc" utility, or with a Python or Tcl socket channel.
 The Telnet server provides a command-line interpreter (CLI).
 Type "help" to get a list of available commands.
 Type "command --help" to get detailed help for a single command.
 The CLI's "mpcie" command allows us to read and write from the mPCIe parallel bus.
-This network access to the mPCIe bus is available as soon as we boot up the EEM.
+This network access to the mPCIe bus is available as soon as we boot up the A3053 Embedded Ethernet Module.
 The Telnet server is designed for text-only communication.
 We have programmed it to ignore Telnet control characters.
 When we read bytes from the mPCIe bus, they will come back as text strings.
-The Telnet server's TCP socket is managed by our generic tcpip_server state machine.
-In the "main.c" file, we see the Telnet's server description record being composed and the Telnet server task function being defined.
+The Telnet server's TCP socket is managed by our generic "tcpip_server" state machine.
+In the main.c file, we see the Telnet's server description record being composed and the Telnet server task function being defined.
 We see the task function composing a channel description record for each Telnet client socket and then using this record to provide the CLI to the client.
-In "console.c", we set up the PIC32MZ's UART2 interface to act as the destination for operational and diagnostic reporting.
-In the console_start function, we see the connection being made between the console UART interface an our CLI.
-The console and its CLI allow us to obtain reports from the EEM, and query and modify its configuration, even without a working network connection.
+In console.c, we set up the PIC32MZ's UART2 interface to act as the destination for operational and diagnostic reporting.
+In the "console_start" function, we see the connection being made between the console UART interface an our CLI.
+The console and its CLI allow us to obtain reports from the A3053, and query and modify its configuration, even without a working network connection.

 | Pin | Signal | Notes |